shane-kercheval/mcp-this/README.md

 ### 4. Restart Claude Desktop

-Your tools are now available!
-Claude can fetch web content and find large files using your custom commands.
+Your tools and prompts are now available!
+Claude can:
+- **Fetch web content and find large files** using your custom CLI tools
+- **Use structured prompt templates** for guided analysis and summarization

 ---